How to Unfollow Inactive Twitter Accounts

 - Click Get Started in the upper right-hand corner

-- Scroll down and click Visit, this is located on the lower left-hand side.
+- Scroll down and click Visit, located on the lower left-hand side.

 Circleboom will show you the analytics of the account as well.
 From how many followers to days since the last Tweet, you will be informed of the account activity before unfollowing the account.